The Fatal Love-Spot

 run towards the champion who fell on his back,

-to stab the beast before his blood was spilled.
+to stab the beast before his blood was spilt.

 It broke; he grimly laughed as he was lying